Christopher Ioffreda

 Do the work, show the work

 There are no shortcuts to building good products.
-When productizing new technology, the challenges that need solving are often unknown at the outset of the process.
+When productizing a new technology, the challenges that need solving are often unknown at the outset of the process.
 Teams need to be willing to put in the work - for designers this means solving problems, testing solutions, and keeping the ball moving forward even if that means flexing outside traditional discipline boundaries.
-Rigorously documenting this development process is the best way to share the work and audit decisions after the fact.
+Rigorously documenting this development process is the best way to share work and audit decisions after the fact.
 There’s enough junk in the world; if you’re going to build something, do it right.

 Bet on the future you want to see